gr4ham18/gr4ham18-orm-ecommerce/README.md

 4. Next run "USE ecommerce_db;" to use that database
 5. Next run "SOURCE db/schema.sql;" to source the database
 6. You can now "quit;" mysql
-7. Next go to your terminal and run "npm run seed" to seed the database with data.
+7. Next go to your terminal and run "npm run seeds" to seed the database with data.
 8. Next in your terminal run "npm start" to start the actual server.
 9. Next open your application for interacting with HTTP-based APIs(Insomnia)
 10. Test your api end points.